ardisaurus/command-store/README.md

-# command-store
+# Command Store
-Command line store sidebar for Visual studio code
+A visual studio code extension where you can strore your command lines and run them from sidebar